LWVPullman/LeagueWebsite/README.md

 ## For Developers
 1. meetings like posts
 2. navigation drop downs
+3. Merge in and connect Voters Info
+4. Merge in and connect Advocacy

 ## Things to do for anyone:
 1. PDF’s from observer corp